mkpetterson/UFO_sightings/README.md

 The raw data was 2.5GB and required a decent amount of preparation prior to analysis.
 We downloaded a zipped json file that included the raw HTML for each individual sighting.
 Cleaning and preparation methods included:

 - Extracting the unique observation ID, date, time, location, shape and text description of the sightings
-    - Shape refers to the "shape" of the UFO, and can include circle, fireball, light, or be unspecified
+    - First we used Beautiful Soup's html parser to extract data contained within specific HTML tags
+    - Regular expressions were utilized to extract the exact terms we needed to run analyis on the different features
 - Separating the text description from the follow-up notes
 - Putting the information into a pandas datafram for easier analysis

 <details>